Andrew said...This thread isn't political enough.

 This is important because a crisis is coming.
 The forces of traditional authority span every spectrum of religion and culture and politics (e.g. left-to-right).
 What they all share is a reflex, a 4,000 year habit of preferring unidirectional vision and evasion of accountability.
 They will not go gently into the coming good light.

-Is it truly coming?
-In EARTH (1989) I forecast a worldwide "Secrecy War" in the 2010s, almost an visceral and spontaneous uprising (like those fed-up Union soldiers who stood up, against orders, during the Battle of Missionary Ridge).
+EARTH (1989) I forecast a worldwide "Secrecy War" in the 2010s, almost an visceral and spontaneous uprising (like those fed-up Union soldiers who stood up, against orders, during the Battle of Missionary Ridge).
 Retaliation by an increasingly well-educated and outraged world population.
 A drive to cleanse the shadows wherein parasites have always prevailed.

 At one level or another, this will have to happen.
 Not only to end corruption and make markets truly (at last) the cornucopian problem solving machines we are told they ought to be... but also, above all, so that errors in fields like nanotech and biotech et. al. are detected and discussed, openly, before they can become world-killers.